Same-sex marriage in Illinois: Statistics

 About 3,700 civil union licenses were issued in Illinois from June to December 2011.
 Of these, 1,856 (about 50.2%) were performed in Cook County, of which 138 were to heterosexual couples.

 Same-sex marriage legislation

+Introduction and passage

 On February 22, 2007, Representative Greg Harris introduced the Religious Freedom and Marriage Fairness Bill to the Illinois House of Representatives, which would have provided for same-sex marriage in the state.
 The bill died in committee.
 On January 14, 2009, Harris reintroduced the bill in the new session, but it once again died in committee.
 In October that year, Senator Heather Steans introduced the Equal Marriage Bill, the first same-sex marriage bill filed in the Senate, but it too died in committee.